Persdre/EX-Graph/README.md

 This section details how to using ETGraph to run benchmark baselines.
 We explain experiments Ethereum link prediction, wash-trading addresses detection, matching link prediction one by one.

 ### Ethereum Link Prediction
-1. Navigate to ethereum_link_prediction folder, and download [Ethereum Graph with Twitter features](https://drive.google.com/file/d/1q3KX_b3M2wImFvFMP-15CcPKdVOeuSw-/view?usp=sharing) to this folder.
+1. Navigate to ethereum_link_prediction folder, and download [Ethereum Graph with X features](https://drive.google.com/file/d/1q3KX_b3M2wImFvFMP-15CcPKdVOeuSw-/view?usp=sharing) to this folder.
-2. Each experiment code file is named as `model_wo/with_twitter.py`. `wo` means this experiment does not consider Twitter features. `with` means this experiment considers Twitter features.
-For example, if you want to run clusterGCN model considering Twitter features in Ethereum link prediction, the command is as below:
+2. Each experiment code file is named as `model_wo/with_X.py`. `wo` means this experiment does not consider X features. `with` means this experiment considers X features.
+For example, if you want to run clusterGCN model considering X features in Ethereum link prediction, the command is as below:

     ```
-    python clusterGCN_with_twitter.py
+    python clusterGCN_with_X.py
     ```

 ### Wash-trading Addresses Detection
 1. Navigate to wash_trading_address_detection folder, and download the wash trading graphs: [Wash-trading Addresses Detection Training Graph](https://drive.google.com/file/d/1k2pkqlvA1wcamvgFSyZvmSSz3PRsG8Ie/view?usp=sharing), [Wash-trading Addresses Detection Validation Graph](https://drive.google.com/file/d/1CEIA9gzX9zjBshhWjNfm_Zx6g9wMybzb/view?usp=sharing), [Wash-trading Addresses Detection Test Graph](https://drive.google.com/file/d/1aHpUtOu4OktcffnWi_IHLBB0miGlTYuO/view?usp=sharing) to this folder.
-2. Each experiment code file is named as `model_wo/with_twitter.py`. `wo` means this experiment does not consider Twitter features. `with` means this experiment considers Twitter features.
-For example, if you want to run GCN model considering Twitter features, the command is as below:
+2. Each experiment code file is named as `model_wo/with_X.py`. `wo` means this experiment does not consider X features. `with` means this experiment considers X features.
+For example, if you want to run GCN model considering X features, the command is as below:

     ```
-    python GCN_with_twitter.py
+    python GCN_with_X.py
     ```

 ### Matching Link Prediction